Madison-Davis/Courses-CS2620-DistributedSystems-Final/README.md

 -------------------------------------------
 ## Robustness: Testing

+We include both unit tests and integration tests to test all individual methods in isolation as well as entire pipelines of client and server actions.
 Our tests test for functionalities including the following:
-1.
+1. Password hashing
+2. All client methods
+3. Reconnecting if a server fails
+4. Replication and heartbeat mechanism
+5. Pipeline for creating an account
+6. Pipeline for broadcasting a request